René Descartes: Death

-Descartes arranged to give lessons to Queen Christina after her birthday, three times a week at 5 am, in her cold and draughty castle.
-It soon became clear they did not like each other; she did not care for his mechanical philosophy, nor did he share her interest in Ancient Greek.
-By 15 January 1650, Descartes had seen Christina only four or five times.
-On 1 February, he contracted pneumonia and died on 11 February at Chanut.
+Descartes arranged to tutor Queen Christina after her birthday, three times weekly at 5 a.m. in her cold and draughty castle.
+However, by 15 January 1650 the Queen had actually met with Descartes only four or five times.
+It soon became clear they did not like each other, as she did not care for his mechanical philosophy, nor did he share her interest in Ancient Greek language and literature.
+On 1 February 1650, he contracted pneumonia and died on 11 February at Chanut.

-The cause of death was pneumonia according to Chanut, but peripneumonia according to Christina's physician Johann van Wullen who was not allowed to bleed him.
-(The winter seems to have been mild, except for the second half of January which was harsh as described by Descartes himself; however, "this remark was probably intended to be as much Descartes' take on the intellectual climate as it was about the weather.")
+According to Chanut, the cause of death was pneumonia, but peripneumonia according to Christina's physician Johann van Wullen, who was not allowed to bleed him.
+(The winter seems to have been mild, except for the second half of January which was harsh as described by Descartes himself; however, "this remark was probably intended to be as much Descartes's take on the intellectual climate as it was about the weather.")

 E. Pies has questioned this account, based on a letter by the Doctor van Wullen; however, Descartes had refused his treatment, and more arguments against its veracity have been raised since.

-In a 2009 book, German philosopher Theodor Ebert argues that Descartes was poisoned by a Catholic missionary who opposed his religious views.
+His last words were reported to have been:

-As a Catholic in a Protestant nation, he was interred in a graveyard used mainly for orphans in Adolf Fredriks kyrka in Stockholm.
+As a Catholic in a Protestant nation, he was interred in the churchyard of what was to become Adolf Fredrik Church in Stockholm, where mainly orphans had been buried.
 His manuscripts came into the possession of Claude Clerselier, Chanut's brother-in-law, and "a devout Catholic who has begun the process of turning Descartes into a saint by cutting, adding and publishing his letters selectively."
-In 1663, the Pope placed Descartes' works on the Index of Prohibited Books.
+In 1663, the Pope placed Descartes's works on the Index of Prohibited Books.
 In 1666, sixteen years after his death, his remains were taken to France and buried in Saint-Étienne-du-Mont.
 In 1671, Louis XIV prohibited all lectures in Cartesianism.
 Although the National Convention in 1792 had planned to transfer his remains to the Panthéon, he was reburied in the Abbey of Saint-Germain-des-Prés in 1819, missing a finger and the skull.
-His skull is on display in the Musée de l'Homme in Paris.
+His alleged skull is in the Musée de l'Homme in Paris, but some 2020 researches confirm that it may be a forgery.
+The original skull was probably divided into pieces in Sweden and given to private collectors; one of those pieces arrived at the University of Lund in 1691, where it is still preserved.